Follow Usrssrssrss

 Practice bends consistently but not constantly.
 You can blister up your finger tips pretty quick if you are not careful.

-So have fun practicing one of the most important techniques that you will ever learn on the guitar, but don’t hurt yourself. :)
+So have fun practicing one of the most important techniques that you will ever learn on the guitar, but don't hurt yourself. π

-Beginner Guitar Bends
+Guitar Bends For Beginners

 By far the best instruction I’ve seen on string bending.
 Extremely helpful.

-Thanks a bunch!! :D
+Thanks a bunch!! π

 i’m a beginner and i’ve been searching for a video like THIS for such a long time! thanks for posting it, very helpful. btw, great website!